Lincoln Water Quality at a Glance

 Lincoln – Nebraska – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

 Lincoln sources its drinking water primarily from wells along the Platte River near Ashland, Nebraska, approximately 20 miles northeast of the city.
 Approximately half of the supply is groundwater, while the other half is groundwater under the direct influence of surface water.
 The water is pumped to one of two nearby treatment facilities where it undergoes comprehensive processing to ensure safety and quality.
-Lincoln’s water consistently meets all federal and state quality standards, though the growing metropolitan area faces ongoing challenges with water conservation, infrastructure modernization, and planning for future needs.
-The utility has implemented significant investments in water treatment technology, conservation initiatives, and watershed protection to ensure sustainable water supply for future generations, including a major $1.39 billion project to create a second water source from the Missouri River by 2048.
+Lincoln’s water consistently meets all federal and state quality standards, though the system faces ongoing challenges with disinfection byproducts, arsenic levels approaching federal limits, and lead service lines in older homes.
+The utility has implemented significant investments in water treatment technology, conservation initiatives, and watershed protection to ensure sustainable water supply for future generations, including a major project to create a second water source from the Missouri River by 2048.

 Lincoln Water Quality: Current Status (2024-2025)